markusmobius/Crowdsourcr/doc/_sources/usage/xmlformat.rst.txt

 Bonus calculation
 +++++++++++++++++

-As described above, crowdsourcer will tally up the number of bonus points awarded for each question according to the specified scheme, tally up the number of bonus points that could have been awarded, divide the two and pay out a bonus that's proportional to the
+As described above, Crowdsourcr will tally up the number of bonus points awarded for each question according to the specified scheme, tally up the number of bonus points that could have been awarded, divide the two and pay out a bonus that's proportional to the